Cardano developers IOHK recently announced its Layer-2 scaling solution, Hydra, but when is its release date?

 In the medium term, say 6-12 months, progress will greatly depend on the results of our research and experimentation, plus feedback from the developer community.

 With “6-12 months” being the medium term for Hydra, it may not be until late-2022, or even 2023, until we see the deployment of Cardano Hydra.
-This may put Hydra’s launch as closer to the Cardano Basho era, which seeks to improve Cardano scaling.
+This may put Hydra’s launch closer to the Cardano Basho era, which seeks to improve Cardano scaling.
 Recently hydra has shared its roadmap on Github for better community interaction and feedback

 Cardano’s development approach in the past has adopted a rigorous, peer-reviewed methodology.
 With the same methods used for Hydra, it could still be a while before the L2 integrates with Cardano’s Layer-1.